pkaig/Rotorflight-Docs/versioned_docs/version-2.0.0/Wiki/intro.md

 * [**Matek G474H-lite**](./Controllers/matek_hlite.md)

 ## Latest Rotorflight 2 Version
-Rotorflight v2.0 is the current stable release and can be found in the [**V2.0 Stable Downloads**](/versioned_docs/version-2.0.0/download/configurator.md).
+Rotorflight v2.1 is the current stable release and can be found in the [**V2.1.0 Stable Downloads**](/docs/download/configurator).

 ## Next release testing
-Rotorflight v2.1 is currently in the development phase.
-Snapshots can be found [**V2.1 Development Downloads**](/docs/download/configurator.md).
+The next release of Rotorflight is currently in the development phase.
+Snapshots can be found [**Development Downloads**](/docs/next/download/configurator).

 ![Introduction](../img/intro-1.jpg)